Two students working in our Sports hall at our Main Campus.

 Why study with us?

-• Develop a wide range of skills in the assessment and treatment of sports injury.
+• Develop a wide range of skills in the assessment and treatment of sports injuries.

 • Apply what you’ve learnt in practical workshops and professional work placements.

 • Specialise in your favourite sports.
-We’ll give you the opportunity to align your assessments and projects to the sports that interest you.
+We’ll allow you to align your assessments and projects to the sports that interest you.

 You will study a variety of modules across your programme of study.
 The module details given below are subject to change and are the latest example of the curriculum available on this course of study.